History of leprosy: Historical treatments

 Given the apparent usefulness of this agent, a search began for improved formulations.
-Victor Heiser the Chief Quarantine Officer and Director of Health for Manila, and Elidoro Mercado the house physician at the San Lazaro Hospital for lepers in Manila, decided to add camphor to a prescription of chaulmoogra and resorcin, which was typically given orally.
+Victor Heiser the Chief Quarantine Officer and Director of Health for Manila, and Eliodoro Mercado the house physician at the San Lazaro Hospital for lepers in Manila, decided to add camphor to a prescription of chaulmoogra and resorcin, which was typically given orally.
 This was at the suggestion of Merck and Company in Germany to whom Heiser had written.
 They found that patients could tolerate this new compound without the nausea that had accompanied the earlier preparations.

 Heiser and Mercado in 1913 administered the oil by injection to two patients, with the result that they were cured of the disease.
 Since the doctors had been using the oil in conjunction with other materials, the results were not clear.
 Two additional patients were treated by injections of oil alone and appeared to be cured of the disease.
 The following year, Heiser reported on an additional 12 patients, but the results were mixed.

 Researchers worked to develop less toxic injectable forms of this oil.
 Merck of Darmstadt had already produced a version of the sodium salts in 1891.
 They named this sodium gynocardate in the mistaken belief that the origin of the oil was Gynocardia odorata.
 Bayer in 1908 marketed a commercial version of the esters under the name 'Antileprol'.
 At the University of Hawaii, the young chemist Alice Ball developed a chemical process that made the oil less hydrophobic and therefore more readily absorbed by the body.
-Sadly she died before she could see the results of her work: After being treated with the modified oil, 78 patients were able to return home from leper colonies in 1920.
+She died before she could see the results of her work: After being treated with the modified oil, 78 patients were able to return home from leper colonies in 1920.
 Despite the common side effects and continuing debates about its efficacy, chaulmoogra oil remained the best available treatment for leprosy into the 1940s.

 To ensure a supply of this agent, Joseph Rock, Professor of Systematic Botany at the College of Hawaii, traveled to Burma to procure seeds of the trees.
 The local villagers located a grove of trees in seed, which he used to establish a plantation of 2,980 trees on the island of Oahu, Hawaii between 1921 and 1922.
 There continued to be numerous leprosy patients in the islands.